sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 ## Overview

-BLURB FOR GITHUB README>>>>Welcome!
+BLURB FOR GITHUB README (if public repo)>>>>Welcome!
 Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
 It's highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large-language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful document primitives.<<<<

 TODO: Simplify this image background?